michaelmsonne/GitHubBackupTool/README.md

 - Send email report with status
 - Set custom path for backup location

-The code is as much I can the same functions as my [Azure DevOps Backup tool](https://github.com/michaelmsonne/AzureDevOpsBackupTool), but with some changes to support the GitHub API.
-Some functions/data/API data is not the same, so some features//stat/status checks is not here at the movemt (we hope in the future).
+The tools and code in it can as much of the same features as my [Azure DevOps Backup tool](https://github.com/michaelmsonne/AzureDevOpsBackupTool), but with some changes to support the GitHub API.
+Some functions/data/API data is not the same, so some features/stat/status checks is not here at the movemt (we hope in the future).

 ## Download